siiftun1857/istrolid-magnux-documents/modifiers.md

 > info: Weapons cannot fire when they or their minrange inside enemies.

 Enable an ill-designed weapon aim compute that cause weapons cannot fire when their min range (0m for most weapons) are beyond the target radius and inside the target.

+## weapons_volley_overriden
+> tags: gameplayImpact
+> groups: vanilla_defects
+> info: Weapons fire will clear their current volley.

+Weapons like sidewinders and autocannon will cancel their queued bullets when fire.

+The effect is only Visible when such weapon has their reload time significantly reduced, and the only valid design to make this happen is autocannon with 4 or more reloaders.

 ## units_ai_message
 > tags: displayImpact